junchen88/Sport-Data-Hub/README.md

 2. Doesn't have venue information if using football homepage to scrape, need to go to individual matches page.
 Can add this if wanted, but this increases script run time
 `venue": f"{matchJsonData['venue']['stadium']['name']}, ({matchJsonData['venue']['city']['name']}, {matchJsonData['venue']['country']['name']})`
 3. Add comment, then work on check db before scraping, and check for player club status/changes

+now: get scheduled matches from db -> send to page -> create dropdown list -> get first list match with each team getTeamPastMatch from db -> user selects new match from list -> get its corresponding data